 Superfund Research Program

-To solve complex environmental health problems, SRP grantees combined their expertise in diverse scientific disciplines to address a common research question, by integrating and reusing data generated from individual research projects.
+To solve complex environmental health problems, SRP grant recipients combined their expertise in diverse scientific disciplines to address a common research question, by integrating and reusing data generated from individual research projects.
 This page contains products from SRP collaborative data sharing products from the Data Management and Integration Use Cases.

 Teams combined diverse datasets from disparate sources into one unified dataset or database to create new opportunities to understand complex environmental health questions.